jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 1. Design a bespoke character working from the latin alphabet, choose a single letterform from A through Z using any style (lowercase or uppercase, sans-serif or serif, cursive or fantasy, etc.) and technique (analog or digital).
 2. Write a concise, accessible, and semantic alternative text description of the final letterform design in under 100 characters.
     - For example: A large painted black serif capital letter O with a white oval center on an off-white background.
 3. Also consider text for a caption: Letter, designer, and a list of materials or process.
     - For example: *O*, Lauren Cook.
 Assorted moss for floral arrangements, hot glue, and wire.

+### Details

+#### Artwork

+Capture and save final artwork in a digital format using these guidlines:

+- Size: Use a square with a width and height of `1080 px` × `1080 px` (think Instagram artwork size).
+- Format: If it’s a photo, save as a JPG; and if it’s *not* a photo, save as a PNG.
+- Name: Use a meaningful filename and in lowercase.
+  - For example: `capital-letter-o.jpg`

 ## Examples